SaraPodvorec/cmd_password_manager/README.md

 ### Description

 This is a simple command-line password manager written in Python 3.10.12.
-The application is run from the terminal using commands explained below.
+The application is run from the terminal using commands explained below.<br>
 Requires: `pycryptodome`
 Install it using:
 ```bash
 pip install pycryptodome